exaroth/sunflower/README.md

 This assumes you're using Nginx as a http server and Gunicorn as WSGI one.

 * Edit `settings.py` file change `DEBUG` to `True` and **IMPORTANT** `SECRET_KEY` value to anything you like.
-* Define database backend inside `settings.py` - see [relevant entry](https://docs.djangoproject.com/en/dev/ref/databases/) in Django documentation for details
+* Define database backend inside `settings.py` - see [relevant entry](https://docs.djangoproject.com/en/dev/ref/databases/) in Django documentation for details.
+* Go to `static/` folder and execute `grunt build` if you have made any changes to css or javascript, this will compile, concatenate and minify all the required files.
 * Edit `run_sunflower.sh` script, inside you will find following variables (starred entries should be changed):
     + `APP_NAME` - name of the application
     + *`DJANGO_DIR` - absolute path to the project